Neighbors surprised when quiet Port Arthur neighborhood rocked by violence, killing - Port Arthur News

 Police are now investigating the death as a homicide, Port Arthur Police Det.
 Sadie Guedry said.

-The name of the victim had not been released as of Wednesday afternoon, and had not given the manner of death.
+The name of the victim had not been released as of Wednesday afternoon, and police had not given the manner of death.

 Jefferson County Justice of the Peace Pct.
 2 Marc DeRouen ordered an autopsy.